The Writing of Souls on Fire & Lonesome Dreams

 Hazel — steady, loyal, wise, enormously gifted, carrying more hurt and longing than she often allowed anyone to see.
 Erie — by her own admission, a lesbian Huck Finn; equally gifted, restless, wild, difficult, damaged, and impossible not to love.

 Even now, after eight years, I still feel less like I invented Hazel and Erie and more like I had the privilege of meeting them.
+They certainly took their time getting here.
+I hope you take the time to get to know them.

-I hope you enjoy meeting them too.
 Hazel and Erie are really something else.

 And now it is on to completing novel #7, Angel Blood, only a two-year project, arriving later this year.
-I think.

 My very best to you,